sridaranathiyappan/forumsri/Collectiondocument.md

 [[_TOC_]]

 `Available for review`
-# Creation of Sales Collection
+# Creation of Collection
-The Sales Collection will be done based on multiple Mode of Collection .
-Sales Collection can be created Against Sales Invoice or Without any reference to Sales Invoice (I.e On account Collection).There should be an provision to handle collection through Distributor Portal and Mobile application
+The Collection will be done based on multiple Mode of Collection .
+Collection can be created Against Sales Invoice or Without any reference to Sales Invoice (I.e On account Collection).There should be an provision to handle collection through Distributor Portal and Mobile application

-## Precondition for creating Sales Collection
+## Precondition for creating Collection
-Before creating a sales Collection, you need to
+Before creating a Collection, you need to
 * Create [Customer](Customer)
 * Create [Beat](Beat) & [Salesman](Salesman)
 * Create [Sales Invoice](Sales Invoice)
 * Create [Bank](Bank)
 * Create [Payment Mode](Payment Mode)

-Creation of Sales Collection vary based on type of creation.
+Creation of Collection vary based on type of creation.

-## To create Sales Collection Against Pending Invoice  via Collection Module in Distributor Portal
+## To create Collection Against Pending Invoice  via Collection Module in Distributor Portal

 1. **Collection Date** is often set to default current date
    - There are options to allow backdated Collection but date after present date are restricted.

 2. **In the Customer field**, enter the name of an existing customer.
-   - Sales Collection are created to document the collection amount against the sale of goods to customer.
+   - Collection are created to document the collection amount against the sale of goods to customer.
    - After Customer selection, Customer related information are pre-populated as below,
      - default [Beat](Beat),
      - default [Salesman](Salesman),